ereneld/AccelerometerBasedCalculatoriOS/README.md

-# AccelerometerBasedCalculatoriOS
+# Accelerometer Based Calculator For Visually-Impaired People Using Mobile Devices
-This is an iOS project for MS thesis project title as "Accelerometer Based Calculator For Visually-Impaired People Using Mobile Devices""
+This is an iOS project for MS thesis project title as "Accelerometer Based Calculator For Visually-Impaired People Using Mobile Devices"

 Explanations of folder structure;